-Half of 2019 is already through and the retail goals and objectives that you set for 2019 now seem like old news.
+Half of the year is already through and the retail goals and objectives that you set for 2019 now seem like old news.
 Also, a pandemic wasn’t in the picture when you must have made them!
 So much has changed.

 However, there’s no better place than the halfway mark to evaluate how far you’ve come with your goals.
 This is also time to set some short-term goals you can achieve quickly.